MCDReforged/MCDReforged/docs/source/quick_start.md

 That's it!

+Development builds are avaiable in [Test PyPi](https://test.pypi.org/project/mcdreforged/#history), you can install them if you have special needs

 ## Start from source

 Instead of installing MCDR from pypi, you can execute the source file of MCDR directly.